Clinic vs Hospital: How to Choose the Best Working Environment

 - Health insurance options are almost always available to full-time employees.

-- Your schedule could involve rotating between days, evenings, and overnights.
+- Your schedule could rotate between days, evenings, and overnights.

 - Weekend and holiday hours may be required (sometimes at short notice).

-- Depending on your department, you may be regularly exposed to uncomfortable and/or depressing situations.
+- Depending on the department, you may be regularly exposed to uncomfortable and/or depressing situations.

 - More dependable shifts, with fewer holiday and weekend hours required.